Importance of Reading Culture and Why There is NO Reading ?

 In the last 60 years, the objective of the Government of Nepal has been to increase the literacy rate.
 Literacy and reading culture are two different things.
 Reading culture is also an indicator of the prosperity of the society.
 The per capita income of a large part of our population is very low.
 That income also makes it difficult for them to make a living.
 It does not seem appropriate to expect a reading culture within a class that has to be deprived of even basic education as it has to work hard to earn a living.

 How much time people have left to make a living and how they use that time is an important question in the development of reading culture.
 Reading is not the only option to make the most of your free time.
 Apart from professional involvement, a person's family and social role is also the same.
 The various instability created by the fluid politics of present day Nepal has not allowed the people to remain neutral in contemporary political activities.
-People from the educated community seem to be additionally affected.
-It has not been established that success can be achieved only with skill, efficiency and knowledge.
 Against this background, ordinary parents do not like to see their children engrossed in extracurricular activities.

 Leaving aside the issue of rural and economically lower class families, the concept of private and family library has not been able to enter even the affluent families.
 It's a matter of culture, not personal preference.
-There is a preponderance of students in the society from the culture that extra books should not be read in student life.
 The majority of parents do not want to spend on such 'unnecessary' things.

 Is There a Reading Culture Here In Nepal

 Is it possible to develop reading culture in a non-reading society?
 There are few people in Nepal who believe that a university produces knowledge.
 The institutional purpose of the university is to produce knowledge, but the institutional effort is almost nil.
 The first goal of people going to university is to 'earn' a degree.
 Our degrees have not become indicators of knowledge.
-Some people may have a degree with knowledge, but selling in the market is a degree.
 The indifference of the university towards the synergy of the degree and the knowledge expected of it has had a negative impact on the reading culture in the society.

 Why The Contraction of Reading Culture

 Healthy debate is the lubricator of reading culture.
 We are far from the tradition of criticism, counter-criticism and debate.
-Some spontaneous groups are making sporadic efforts.
-Newspapers also seem to have sporadic discussions.
-But the picture of the overall reality is different.
-In the case of indigenous books, such efforts are often affected by 'chinaparchi' and 'personal relationships'.
-The lack of study we have on some foreign books has limited us to the general consumer level.
-We have not been able to develop an academic level that can critically review the topics discussed in it.
+In the case of indigenous books, efforts are often affected by 'chinaparchi' and 'personal relationships'.

 Why Did the Book Market Slow Down

 A few years ago, sales of Nepali books skyrocketed.
-This market wave also gave birth to many new writers.
+This market wave gave birth to many new writers.
 Despite the departmental diversity, the novel had beaten the market.
-Authors familiar with other genres of literature were also attracted to the novel genre.
-This enthusiasm for writing was the energy for Nepali language and literature.
-Young writers were also awarded nationally for their first work.
 Unfortunately, most of the writers who reached the top did not show any magic in their second and third writings.
-At the same time, the same and old writers are not going to support the market.
-However, their inability to survive and the fact that new writers are not appearing in the same proportion has certainly slowed down the market.

 Attraction Towards Nepali Books Decreased